model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    }
    ```

-   To use the contract as a stub Kani must first ensure the calling context is
+   At a call site where the contract is used as a stub Kani `kani::assert`s the
-   safe.
-It inserts a `kani::assert` for the preconditions (`requires`) before
-   the call; then it replaces the result of `my_div` with a non-deterministic
-   value.
-Finally the non-deterministic result is constrained by a
-   `kani::assume` of the postconditions (`ensures`).
+   preconditions (`requies`) and produces a nondeterministic value (`kani::any`)
+   which satisfies the postconditions.

    Mutable memory is similarly made non-deterministic, discussed later in
    [havocking](#memory-predicates-and-havocking).